 Charisma Wisdom bonus and they may reroll the saving throw.
 They must accept the second result.
 Your ally must be able to hear you.
 This ability may be used three times per short rest.

 Bones of Steel

 At 18th level you may choose to use your Strength bonus as a bonus to Armor Class no matter what armor you wear.
 You cannot use both Dexterity and Strength.
-Your bonus is not limited as Dexterity is.
+Your bonus is not subjected to a limit based on the armor.